Minnesota State Fair: Milk run

 The annual 5K run begins on the fairgrounds, winds its way through the Saint Paul campus of the University of Minnesota and the Saint Anthony Park neighborhood, and ends back at the fairgrounds.

 4-H

 4-H has a significant presence at the fair, both in the 4-H Building and in the animal barns and arenas.
 Contests include herdsmanship, horse showmanship, judging teams, public presentations, county club exhibits, and the popular llama and alpaca costume contest.
 Livestock displays include beef and dairy cattle, dairy and market goats, poultry (chickens, ducks, geese, turkeys, and pigeons), rabbits, domestic sheep, and swine.
 About half of all 4-H projects entered are animal science projects.
-The 4-H building was opened and dedicated in 1939 and about 320,000 state fairgoers visit it every year.
+The 4-H building was opened and dedicated in 1939 and about 320,000 fairgoers visit it every year.
 The non-livestock projects include photography, performing arts, crafts, food and nutrition, and clothing and textiles.

 Science

 In recent years the Progress Center has been housing the Eco Experience exhibit, which features activities and exhibits including the design and construction of an eco-friendly house, a rain garden, exhibits addressing climate change, energy conservation, renewable energy, biodiesel fuel and vehicles, and organic farming.
 The exhibit has received awards from the Western Fair Association, the International Associate of Fairs and Expositions, and the Minnesota Environmental Initiative.